On-Demand: The Business Side of Therapy: Maintaining Ethical & Legal Standards while Growing Your Practice (with Practicing Online Updates) - 6 CEUs

-- CEs: 6 Ethics, Core, or Related Continuing Education hours for Psychologists, Counselors, Social Workers, and Marriage & Family Therapists (please see below for more details).
+- CE Hours Included: 6 Ethics, Core, or Related (please see below for more details).

 - Format: On-Demand Webinar ("Asynchronous") ~ At your leisure to be viewed at your own pace.
 You may pause, rewind, and fast forward at any point during the videos.
 You are in complete control of how you view this workshop.
 However, you are required to watch at least 90% of the videos to receive CEs.
 The PowerPoint handout will be displayed in the video along with the presenter, and there is also a separate document for printing as well as multiple other handouts and forms.
 There is a quiz at the end to ensure comprehension and is required by all CE approval organizations for On-Demand workshops.

 - Presented by: Becky Beaton-York, Ph.D. & Chris J. York, Attorney at Law

 - Target Audience: Psychologists, Counselors, Social Workers, Marriage & Family Therapists, Psychotherapists, Other Mental Health Professionals

 In this workshop, you will learn how to:

 - Describe how Social Media and Search-Engine Optimization can play an essential part in practice-building now during COVID and into the future of digital practice and how to thwart the ethical pitfalls.